-The Office of Graduate Studies is an academic and administrative unit within the Deanship of Academic Affairs.
-The office oversees all academic and administrative regulations at the graduate level, coordinates graduate activities, and insures that proper guidance is provided to all academic units which offer graduate programs, and to related units.
+The Office of Graduate Studies (OGS) is an academic and administrative unit within the Office of Academic Affairs.
+The OGS oversees all academic and administrative regulations at the graduate level, manages graduate admissions, coordinates graduate student professional development activities, and serves as a liaison between graduate students, graduate programs and other units that pertain to graduate students' admissions, enrollment, employment and support at UPRM.